For which kinds of medicinal products should PSURs be submitted?

 AT=CMS: An “Addendum to the clinical overview“ is currently only required if requested by the RMS.

-An addendum is required, irrespective of a generic, well-established use, traditional herbal or homeopathic application.
+An addendum is required, irrespective of a full, hybrid, generic, well-established use, traditional herbal or homeopathic application.

 The “Addendum to the clinical overview “ should cover the period from the date of approval to the date of submission of the renewal.